daveake/PiPADD/README.md

 This is an all-in-one program for receiving LoRa HAB telemetry and showing the balloon on a Google map.

-Its for Raspberry Pi only, ideally with a touchscreen (the official 7" touchscreen works very well).
+Its for Raspberry Pi only,  It has ben tested with the following hardware:

+- Pi 3B, Pi 4B
+- Uputronics LoRa HAT, Uputronics LoRa Go USB, TTGO T-Beam USB/LoRa (with my receiver firmware)
+- Uputronics GPS HAT, UBlox USB GPS
+- Official Pi 7" touchscreen monitor, 7" HDMI/USB touchscreen monitor, Raspad 3

 This application performs the most important functions needed when chasing a balloon:

-- Receives local (GPS) location from a serial GPS receiver, and uploads to Habitat server
+- Receives local (GPS) location from a serial GPS (HAT or USB) receiver, and uploads to Habitat server
-- Receives tracker telemetry via LoRa SPI receiver, and uploads to Habitat server
+- Receives tracker telemetry via LoRa HAT or USB receiver, and uploads to Habitat server
 - Shows distance and direction to balloon
 - Shows balloon and Pi on a map
 - Provides driving directions to the balloon
 - Uploads received image data (SSDV)
 - Support for up to 3 payloads

 LoRa Receiver